Pure Water DC

 The Future of DC's Water Starts Here

 Pure Water DC is DC Water’s plan to make the District’s drinking water supply stronger and more reliable.
 Today, all of the District’s drinking water comes from the Potomac River and is treated at the Washington Aqueduct.
-If drought, pollution, equipment problems, or another emergency affects that supply, it could disrupt water service for many people.
+If drought, pollution, equipment problems, or another emergency affects that supply, it could disrupt water service for hundreds of thousands of residents, along with schools, hospitals, and businesses.

 Why It Matters

 The District depends on a steady supply of clean drinking water every day.
 DC Water serves more than 700,000 residents and millions of visitors each year, along with homes, schools, hospitals, businesses and federal buildings.
-A serious problem with the Potomac River or Washington Aqueduct could affect public health, daily life and the local economy.
+A serious problem with the Potomac River or Washington Aqueduct could affect public health, daily life and the local economy — which is why building redundancy into the system now is critical.

 Pure Water DC Discovery Center